Globe

 India

 On 8 December 2022, the Indian government amended the Special Economic Zones (SEZ) Rules by relaxing the work from home guidelines for employees working in SEZ units.
-The new changes can be summarized as follows:
+The recent changes can be summarized as follows:

 • Clarifying the term “employees” to include all individuals who are employed or contracted by SEZ units, or where the SEZ unit is the principal employer under a contract with another organization where such individual is set to report daily for work to the SEZ unit.